percona/pmm/docs/using/platform/dbaas.md

 # DBaaS Dashboard

+[TOC]

 !!! caution alert alert-warning "Caution"
     DBaaS functionality is Alpha.
 The information on this page is subject to change and may be inaccurate.

-This dashboard is where you add and remove Kubernetes and database clusters.
+The DBaaS dashboard is where you add, remove, and operate on Kubernetes and database clusters.

-To access it, select *PMM > PMM DBaaS*, or click the *DBaaS* database icon <i class="uil uil-database"></i> in the left vertical menu bar.
+To access it, select *PMM-->PMM DBaaS*, or click the *DBaaS* database icon <i class="uil uil-database"></i> in the left vertical menu bar.

 ![](../../_images/PMM_DBaaS_Kubernetes_Cluster_Panel.jpg)

+## Kubernetes clusters

-## Add a Kubernetes cluster
+### Add a Kubernetes cluster

 1. Click *Register new Kubernetes Cluster*